odkr/cgi-runas/MANUAL.rst

 	Scripts are only run if their filename ends with this suffix.

 **SECURE_PATH**
-	A colon-separated list of directories to search for programmes.
+	A colon-separated list of directories.
 	Overwrites the **PATH** environment variable.
-	Should be set to a list of secure directories.

 **WWW_USER**
 	A username.